openziti/ziti-doc/docusaurus/docs/guides/data-flow-explainer.md

 ### Established Circuit

-One the routing and connection to application server are established, the circuit is made.
+Once the routing and connection to the application server are established, the circuit is made.
 The controller notifies the initiating router and data can now flow between the SDK and the application server.